LocateIT/trends.earth/docs/source/documentation/calculate.rst

     The provided boundaries are from `Natural Earth
     <http://www.naturalearthdata.com>`_, and are in the `public domain
     <https://creativecommons.org/publicdomain>`_.
 The boundaries and names
-    used, and the designations used, in LDMS do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.
+    used, and the designations used, in MISLAND do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.

-    If using LDMS for official purposes, it is recommended that users choose an official boundary provided by the designated office of their country.
+    If using MISLAND for official purposes, it is recommended that users choose an official boundary provided by the designated office of their country.